ivandotv/typescript-babel-jest-rollup/README.md

 }
 ```

-And rollup will just treeeshake that piece of code in to oblivion :)
+And rollup will just tree shake that piece of code into oblivion :)

 ### Jest